This post was updated on 3/17/2026.

 - Competitive Market with Tax, Subsidy and Price Controls

-How to start using MobLab experiments in MindTap
+How to start using MobLab experiments in your MindTap Course

-With a few simple clicks, instructors can easily add games and experiments into the MindTap learning path.
-These activities have helped many instructors increase class participation, student feedback and retention of course material.
+With a few simple clicks, you can easily add games and experiments into the MindTap Learning Path.
+These activities have helped many instructors increase class participation, student feedback and retention of material.
 The result is a dynamic, comprehensive and fluid educational experience.

-Watch this quick-start video tutorial on how to easily use MobLab in MindTap.
+Watch this quick-start video tutorial on how to easily use MobLab in your MindTap Course for Principles of Economics.

 Additional Resources